 Compared to outpatient programs which usually offer less than nine hours a week of therapy and support as you recover, partial care programs provide twenty or more hours each week to address any physical, mental, and emotional instability that you may be facing.
 These kinds of programs are better suited for those with a moderate form of addiction.

-To reiterate, partial hospitalization programs offer structured mental health treatment for a few hours each day.
+To reiterate, unlike inpatient rehab facility for addiction treatment, partial hospitalization programs offer structured mental health treatment for a few hours each day.
 This means patients are able to receive treatment in a facility during the day and return home or to a structured living environment at night.

 Partial hospitalization programs are perfect for those who have work responsibilities or are taking care of their family at home.
 They allow more freedom compared to inpatient services but offer more direct care than outpatient programs.
 In addition, partial hospitalization programs focus more on therapy, support groups, and counseling rather than just monitoring daily activities.